Mapped: When and where heavy rain will hit UK as Met Office issues warning

 So when and where in the UK are downpours expected?
 The Independent has put together maps and all of the information below.

-A band of rain is set to hit parts of northern Scotland and Northern Ireland from around 10am on Tuesday.
-From 12.15pm, the wet weather will move into parts of Wales and southern England.

-By 3pm, the rain will reach parts of northern England like Manchester and Preston, as well as Cardiff.
-Throughout the afternoon, it reaches across the South West of England.

-Rain is heavily forecast across the South West of England, which turns into a yellow weather warning from 12am on Wednesday.
+Rain is heavily forecast across the South West of England throughout Wednesday morning, with yellow warning in place until noon.

 Met Office meteorologist Alex Deakin said the rain will be a cause for concern “because the ground is saturated in places”.